jestjs/jest/docs/ExpectAPI.md

 ### `expect.not.stringMatching(string | regexp)`

-`expect.not.stringMatching(string | regexp)` matches the received string that does not match the expected regexp.
+`expect.not.stringMatching(string | regexp)` matches the received value if it is not a string or if it is a string that does not match the expected string or regular expression.

 It is the inverse of `expect.stringMatching`.